patel-himanshu/web-scraper/Beautiful_Soup_Scrapers/README.md

 ## Installation

-To install Scrapy on Linux or Mac OSX, execute the following the command on the terminal:
+To install Beautiful Soup on your system, execute the following command on your Terminal (if on Linux or Mac OSX) or Command Prompt (if on Windows).
 > `pip install beautifulsoup4`

-Perform the same thing in Command Prompt, if you are on Windows.
+If you want to install **lxml** parser library, use
+> `pip install lxml`

+If you want to install **html5lib** parser library, use
+> `pip install html5lib`